jonathansessa/Sandcraft/README.md

 ## Installation
 To play Sandcraft:
 1. Download and unzip the GitHub repository to a local directory
-2. Within the directory run `pip3 install .`
+2. Within the directory run `pip3 install .` to install the `sandcraft` package
-3. After installing the `sandcraft` package, type `play-sandcraft` to run
+3. From the command line, type `play-sandcraft` to run

 ## Links
 GitHub: https://github.com/jonathansessa/Sandcraft